Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Implementation_Document.md

 ### Known updates to be made and errors to correct

-* The checkstyle errors are in 38.
+* The checkstyle errors are in 26.
-* I haven't implemented the castling for the bot.
-* I haven't added enpassant for my bot.
+* Write tests for opponent castling.
 * I have to move the moverules -class's method createMovementString into a different class.
 Now moverules does two things.
 * The scoring of board could be updated.
 Now the bot makes some stupid moves.
 I'm very sure the alpha-beta pruning works and the problem is actually the  scoring of the board.
 * The KingInCheck is quite heavy and does some extra iterations.
 This could be optimised not to do extra iterations.

+### Known updates to be made and errors not to be corrected

+* The bot recognizes castling done by opponent and updates the board, but I haven't implemented the castling for the bot.
+* I haven't added enpassant for my bot.